avgjoe1017/AffirmBeats-2.0/MD_DOCS/AUDIO_INTEGRATION.md

 ## Overview

-This document outlines the audio integration system for AffirmBeats 2.0, which supports multi-track playback with three independent audio layers:
+This document outlines the audio integration system for Recenter, which supports multi-track playback with three independent audio layers:

 1. **Affirmations** - TTS-generated audio from the backend
 2. **Binaural Beats** - Local audio files matching the selected frequency category